 If you’re into breakfast food, chances are you’ve taught yourself how to cook an egg every which way—scrambled, poached, over easy, sunny-side up, hard-boiled, and more.
 You’ve probably spent a good amount of time eyeing up your breakfast, too, if eggs are plated more than once a week in your kitchen.
-If you’ve noticed the white stringy thing in egg yolks, you’re not alone, but you shouldn’t be alarmed.
+If you’ve noticed the white stringy thing in egg yolks, you’re not alone, but you shouldn’t be alarmed (same thing applies if you see white stuff on oranges).
 Here’s why.

 What is the white thing in an egg?

 That egg only looks like one of the most uncomplicated foods in your fridge.
 It’s simple enough to prepare, but what goes on inside the shell walls is actually pretty complex and fascinating, and those stringy white things we’re talking about play an important role in an egg’s development.

 Before we get into the biology lesson, let’s debunk a few common misconceptions about the string in your egg yolk.
 No, it’s not a vein or a baby chick’s umbilical cord.
 It’s actually part of the egg that, although it looks unnatural, is completely normal and necessary for an egg to develop safely.
 It’s called a chalaza.